mkurz/deadbolt-2-guide/06-deadbolt-java-controllers.markdown

 ##### Notation #####
 The role names specified in the annotation can take two forms.

 1. Exact form - the subject must have a role whose name matches the required role exactly.
-For example, for a constraint ´@Restrict("foo")` the Subject *must* have a `Role` whose name is "foo".
+For example, for a constraint `@Restrict("foo")` the Subject *must* have a `Role` whose name is "foo".
 2. Negated form - if the required role starts starts with a !, the constraint is negated.
-For example, for a constraint ´@Restrict("!foo")` the Subject *must not* have a `Role` whose name is "foo".
+For example, for a constraint `@Restrict("!foo")` the Subject *must not* have a `Role` whose name is "foo".

 ##### Scope #####
 `@Restrict` can be used at the class or method level.